Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

         ]
     }

-The endpoint's response should be structured as follows:
+The endpoint's response should have the following structure:

 .. code-block:: python